openstack/releases/doc/source/train/schedule.rst

 Open Infrastructure Summit
 --------------------------

-The Open Infrastructure Summit happens during this week in Shanghai, China.
-It will include a "Forum" in which people from all parts of our community will gather to give feedback on the last release (Stein) and discuss requirements for the next development cycle (U).
+The Open Infrastructure Summit happens during this week in Denver, CO, USA.
+It will include a "Forum" in which people from all parts of our community will gather to give feedback on the last release (Stein) and discuss requirements for the next development cycle (Train).

 .. _t-2: